…with Feldenkrais Awareness Through Movement

 All Workshops: 2.00 – 6.00, £60 / £50

-Over these next workshops I will be exploring in depth what I feel Feldenkrais has to contribute to the Integrative/Functional Medicine revolution taking place in the West.
+In these regular workshops I am exploring in depth what I feel Feldenkrais has to contribute to the Integrative/Functional Medicine revolution taking place in the West.

 I intend to make the way Feldenkrais works so clear that you will find you can easily explain what you are learning in class to your friends and family.
 When you feel better after Feldenkrais – and most people feel better after their first class or workshop – we practitioners want you to be able to tell others what you have been doing, and how and why it works!
 Of course, when you fully understand what strategies you are learning and why, you can more easily use them in ways that will enable you to move better, feel better, and be better, every day of your life.